 Sport: Faster shutter speed to avoid the blurring you get with moving objects.

 Night-time: Shutter stays open for longer to allow more light in.

 Landscape: Focus is set to infinity so that good distance landscape shots can be taken.

 Close-up: For taking snaps of objects less than 28" (70cm) away.

-Take aim using the viewfinder (as on standard cameras) or the 1.8" LCD screen (which I find much more user friendly and already couldn't do without), press the shutter button (as on a normal camera) half way and wait until the camera has focused (signalled by a green light and the focus frame changing from green to red), then press the shutter button fully.
+Take aim using the viewfinder (as on standard cameras) or the 1.8" LCD screen (which I find much more user friendly and already couldn't do without), press the shutter button (as on a normal camera) half way and wait until the camera has focused (signaled by a green light and the focus frame changing from green to red), then press the shutter button fully.
 Easy.
-The LCD screen is full colour and very clear (72,000 pixels) when used both inside and outside.
+The LCD screen is full color and very clear (72,000 pixels) when used both inside and outside.

 Having used all the photograph modes, I can honestly say that each takes a great picture.
 Bright sunlight, dim room, action shots and not a bad quality shot among them.

 1) Cheap and good sharp image quality from Kodak with a focus range of 23.6 in. to Infinity (w).